 Founder and Principal

-Shirena Hamzah, whose repertoire include Ballet, Tap, Modern, Jazz, Lyrical and Musical Theatre, is a seasoned performer, having graced Malaysian stages and Television productions since the age of eight.
-By the age of 14, Shirena became a member of a local dance company called The Sayang Dancers, headed by veteran choreographer Farah Sulaiman, and began part-time work as a teaching assistant in Sayang Academy of Dancing.
+Shirena, whose repertoire include Ballet, Tap, Modern, Jazz, Lyrical and Musical Theatre, is a seasoned performer, having graced Malaysian stages and Television productions since the age of eight.
+At a tender age of 14, Shirena became a member of a local dance company called The Sayang Dancers, and became a teaching assistant in Sayang Academy of Dancing.

 Having completed her Advance levels in dance successfully by the age 16, she then proceeded to join the Philharmonic Society of Selangor and TAPP Company as a dancer, then later as a choreographer and Principal dancer in productions such as “Yesterday”, “Regards to Broadway”, and “Charity Dance Extravaganza” which was jointly staged by The Dance Society of Selangor.

 Trained by veteran choreographer Farah Sulaiman, Clara specializes in Tap, Modern Theatre and Classical Ballet.
-Having picked up the top award for precision in tap dance at the 2002 Hawaii International Dance Festival, Clara currently holds the ISTD Associate Diploma Tap and Modern Theatre certificates and is a fulltime dance instructor at Dancesteps Studio.
+Having picked up the top award for precision in tap dance at the 2002 Hawaii International Dance Festival, Clara currently holds the ISTD Licentiate Tap and Associate Diploma Modern Theatre certificates and is a fulltime dance instructor at Dancesteps Studio.